-The Blitzen also introduced the sequential automatic gearbox by Aisin Seiki, Subaru's first foray into a performance sequential shift which, we understand from the vendor, suits the car's character.
+The Blitzen also introduced the sequential automatic gearbox by Aisin Seiki, Subaru's first foray into a performance sequential shift which, we understand from the vendor, suits the cars character.

-Within the history file, we find the V5C showing the car has had three UK owners since UK registration in October 2013, the two Dyno run print-outs, invoice dated January 2014 from Advanced Automotive for a pair of headgaskets, inlet manifold gaskets, exhaust manifold gaskets, head bolts, camshaft oil seals, timing belt and rocker cover gaskets costing £294 and some Japanese service history dated 2004 - how good is your Japanese?
+Within the history file, we find the V5C showing the car has had three UK owners since UK registration in October 2013, the two Dyno run print-outs, invoice dated January 2014 from Advanced Automotive for a pair of headgaskets, inlet manifold gaskets, exhaust manifold gaskets, head bolts, camshaft oil seals, timing belt and rocker cover gaskets costing £294.10 and spatter of Japanese service history dated 2004 - how good is your Japanese?
 We also find a period brochure, print-out of the hand book, Grading report dated 2004, Japanese book pack with manual and service book with what looks to be one stamp from 2010.

-Bar a few marks to the car commensurate with age and mileage (149,432Km) and a dent to the top of the rear C-pillar, it presents well, looking sharp sitting on light gold alloys, rear privacy glass and discreet off-beat Boxer engine warble coming from the Prodrive exhaust backbox.
+Bar a few marks to the car commensurate with age and mileage (149,432Km) and unusual dent to the top of the rear C-pillar, it presents well, looking sharp sitting on light gold alloys, rear privacy glass and discreet off-beat Boxer engine warble coming from the Prodrive exhaust backbox.
 With a current MOT valid until February 2022 with one minor advisory for tyre wear, it looks to be ready to enjoy as the season for car events opens up - the excellent monthly JDM orientated 'Daikoku' night at Caffeine and Machine near Stratford-on-Avon beckons....
 As for the random spanner in the lower mesh front grill?
 No, we're not sure either.

 For more information, contact - email@example.com